GeoNode/geonode/docs/usage/managing_maps/exploring_maps/attribute_table.rst

      :height: 30px
      :align: middle

-* Through the **Layer Filter** you can select only those features which comply some conditions on other layers of the map.
-You can also add conditions on attributes for that layers.
+* Through the **Layer Filter** you can select only those features which comply with some conditions on other layers of the map.
+You can also add conditions on attributes for those layers.

   .. figure:: img/layer_filtering.png
       :align: center